North Korea says heart attack, not nerve agent, killed Kim Jong-nam

-A North Korean envoy rejected a Malaysian autopsy finding that VX nerve agent killed Kim Jong-nam, saying Thursday the man probably died of a heart attack because he suffered from heart disease, diabetes and high blood pressure.
+A North Korean envoy rejected a Malaysian autopsy finding that VX nerve agent killed Kim Jong Nam, saying Thursday the man probably died of a heart attack because he suffered from heart disease, diabetes and high blood pressure.
+Malaysia dismissed the claim.

 The death of Kim, the estranged half brother of North Korea’s ruler, has unleashed a diplomatic battle between Malaysia and North Korea.
 The autopsy is especially sensitive because North Korea had asked Malaysia not to perform one, but authorities carried it out anyway, saying they were following the law.